 Carboxylic acid chloride and ammonia react and give amide.
 Ammonia behave as a nucleophile and it attacks the acidic carbon.
 Then chlorine atom is eliminated to give amide.

 Carboxylic acid chloride and primary amine react and give substituted amide.

 Acid halide and secondary amine react and give substituted amide.

-Carboxylic acid chloride and tertiary ammine do not react.
+Carboxylic acid chloride and tertiary amine do not react with each other.

 Carboxylic acid chloride reacts with excess grignard reagent and give tertiary alcohols.
 Two grignard molecules are added to the carbon atom which is in carboxylic acid chloride group.
 Water should be added after grignard applying.
 In this reaction, grignard acts as nucleophile.